 Although Gstaad is a beautiful, if expensive, village to ski from, it is low lying so not snow-sure and you really need to visit in the expensive high-season.
 It is an amazing A-list place, expect to see famous models and motor racing drivers.

 The Alpina is the best hotel in Gstaad, occupying a hilltop position about a 10-minute walk from the main street.
 Views look out onto meadowlands and surrounding mountains, beautiful in both the summer and the winter.
 The hotel is incredible.
 Each of the 56 rooms and suites uniquely embodies Swiss authenticity and sophistication.
-It is stylish and suitably expensive with original and contemporary local materials which are subtly united with genuine period woodwork.
+It is stylish and suitably expensive with original and contemporary local materials that are subtly united with genuine period woodwork.
 Housed right at the heart of The Alpina Gstaad, their Six Senses Spa offers a sanctuary of peace and well-being.

 You will benefit from the following FREE perks at the Alpina Gstaad if you book with luxury travel concierge: